-OFAC's "big bank" enforcement actions have historically focused on global banks utilising "wire stripping" or other non-transparent payment methods to process transactions prohibited by U.S. sanctions through the U.S. financial system.10 The 2019 multiagency resolutions with UniCredit Group ("UniCredit") (\$1.3 billion in combined fines) and Standard Chartered Bank ("SCB") (\$1.1 billion in combined fines assessed by the United States and United Kingdom), shows that the march of large, multi-agency enforcement actions against banks for such conduct continues to the present day.11 The SCB action demonstrates that U.S. regulators have also taken enforcement action against financial institutions outside the context of "wire stripping" or other non-transparent payment methods.
+OFAC's "big bank" enforcement actions have historically focused on global banks utilising "wire stripping" or other non-transparent payment methods to process transactions prohibited by U.S. sanctions through the U.S. financial system.9 The 2019 multiagency resolutions with UniCredit Group ("UniCredit") (\$1.3 billion in combined fines) and Standard Chartered Bank ("SCB") (\$1.1 billion in combined fines assessed by the U.S. and United Kingdom) as well as the 2021 multiagency resolution with Mashrequbank Plc. (\$100 million in combined fines), shows that the march of large, multi-agency enforcement actions against banks for such conduct continues to the present day.10 The SCB action demonstrates that U.S. regulators have also taken enforcement action against financial institutions outside the context of "wire stripping" or other non-transparent payment methods.
 For example, DOJ cited the bank's transactions with an Iranian national who allegedly used supposed general trading companies in the UAE as fronts for a money exchange business located in Iran, and OFAC highlighted the bank's alleged delays in restricting sanctioned country access to its online banking platform and fax transmissions as a compliance failure that led to apparent sanctions violations.

 Historically, OFAC and DOJ enforcement focused on banks - and not the banks' customers - that were conducting transactions with sanctioned jurisdictions or parties.
 However, in 2017, OFAC made clear through its enforcement action against Singaporean entity CSE Global Limited and its subsidiary CSE TransTel Pte.
-Ltd. that non-U.S. companies can violate U.S. sanctions by causing - through initiating U.S. dollar payments - U.S.-based banks or branches to violate sanctions by engaging in the prohibited exportation of financial services from the United States for the benefit of sanctioned parties or jurisdictions.
+Ltd. that non-U.S. companies can violate U.S. sanctions by causing - through initiating U.S. dollar payments - U.S.-based banks or branches to violate sanctions by engaging in the prohibited exportation of financial services from the U.S. for the benefit of sanctioned parties or jurisdictions.

-On July 16, 2020, DOJ and OFAC announced parallel resolutions with Essentra FZE Company Limited ("Essentra"), a UAE-based supplier, for selling cigarette products it knew to be ultimately destined for North Korea.12 The transactions involved documentation falsely naming China as the destination.
+On July 16, 2020, DOJ and OFAC extended this line of enforcement further, announcing parallel resolutions with Essentra FZE Company Limited ("Essentra"), a UAE-based supplier, for selling cigarette products it knew to be ultimately destined for North Korea.11 The transactions involved documentation falsely naming China as the destination.
 OFAC concluded that Essentra's conduct of this business and its receipt of three payments into its bank accounts at the non-U.S. branch of a U.S. bank "caused" the branch (a U.S. person) to export, directly or indirectly, financial services to North Korea.
-Similarly, in DOJ and OFAC's January 14, 2021, resolutions with PT Bukit Muria Jaya ("BMJ"), a paper products manufacturer located in Indonesia, BMJ "directed" payments for its North Korean exports to its USD bank account at a non-U.S. bank, which caused U.S. banks to clear wire transfers related to these exports.13 Non-U.S. companies are now on notice of the risk of criminal enforcement in addition to OFAC enforcement for the use of U.S. dollar transactions (or transactions denominated in other currencies utilising non-U.S. branches of U.S. banks) in connection with sanctioned-country business.
-To reduce their risks, non-U.S companies should consider strengthening their sanctions compliance programmes, including training, controls, and employee oversight.
+Similarly, in DOJ and OFAC's January 14, 2021, resolutions with PT Bukit Muria Jaya ("BMJ"), a paper products manufacturer located in Indonesia, BMJ "directed" payments for its North Korean exports to its USD bank account at a non-U.S. bank, which caused U.S. banks to clear wire transfers related to these exports.12 Non-U.S. companies are now on notice of the risk of criminal enforcement in addition to OFAC enforcement, depending on the circumstances, for the initiation or receipt of U.S. dollar or other currency transactions that flow through the U.S. financial system, including non-U.S. branches of U.S. banks, in connection with sanctioned-country or sanctioned party business.